Jennifer on Hypersensitivity Pneumonitis (HP)

 Read time 5 minutes

-A-1) My Story starts around 4 years ago while on holiday in Japan on our way home from our Europe trip.
+My Story started around 4 years ago while on holiday in Japan on our way home from our Europe trip.
 I started having a persistent and hacking cough that got worse over the trip.
-It was while in Japan that I progressively got worse.
+It was while in Japan that I got worse.
 I was coughing so hard that I was coughing blood.
-My husband found where an international hospital was in Japan.
-Many tests were done, and a shot of antibiotics were given.
-We flew home the following day, so I could seek professional medical advice straight away in Australia.
+My husband found where an international hospital in Japan.
+Many tests were done, and a shot of antibiotics was given.
+We flew home the following day.
+I sought professional medical advice straight away in Australia.

-Over the four years, I underwent many tests that were both physically mentally and draining.
+Over four years, I underwent many tests.
+They were both physically mentally and draining.
 Sadly, tests never found anything and that becomes so frustrating.
-One doctor even told me directly that what I was experiencing was in my head.
+One doctor even told me that what I was experiencing was in my head.
 After an episode where I couldn’t breathe, I had a CT scan at the Cairns Base Hospital.
 They sent me home, but two weeks later I was back again suffering from the same thing.
 Short breath and stinging pain in the lung area.
 This was in July of 2022, and wow what a journey to this point.

-Two weeks later again I was experiencing short breath, and stinging and felt so sick my husband took me to hospital ER and it’s here where the ER Doctor informed me the ER Doctor has come to the side of the bed and informed me that it’s not in my head and that they have found what it is.
-Extrinsic allergic Alveolitis, also known as Hypersensitivity Pneumonitis (HP for short) I have the chronic form of HP.
+Two weeks later again I was experiencing shortness of breath.
+I felt quite sick, my husband took me to the hospital.
+The ER Doctor came to the side of the bed and informed me that it was not in my head and that they had found what it was.
+Extrinsic allergic Alveolitis, also known as Hypersensitivity Pneumonitis.
+I have a chronic form of HP.

-My disease is classed as rare, in fact when asked if there were groups in Cairns with people with the same disease the answer, I got is I’m it.
+My disease is classed as rare.
+When asked if there were groups in Cairns with people with the same disease the answer, I got is I’m it.

 The Pathogen of my disease is from Avarian, the birds I have as pets at home.
-They were housed in the house in the sunroom now downstairs in their own shed with aircon, music, and fans, open windows and doors.
+They resided in the house in the sunroom.
+Now downstairs in their shed with aircon, music, and fans, open windows and doors.

-Now that I have what it is and possible cause, I got a new doctor and a referral to a private lung specialist, he ordered a new CT scan, and bloods.
-It’s also those tests that he noticed the disease had spread to two lungs this takes us to the late August of 2022 and on this appointment the specialist is wanting me to an urgent biopsy.
-This biopsy was done at the Marter hospital on 2nd September 2022.
+Now that I have what it is and the possible cause.
+I got a new doctor and a referral to a private lung specialist, he ordered a new CT scan, and blood.
+It’s also during those tests that he noticed the disease had spread to two lungs.
+This took us to late August of 2022 and on this appointment, the specialist wanted me to have an urgent biopsy.
+This biopsy was done at the Marter Hospital on 2nd September 2022.
 It is this biopsy that was 100% confirmed for HP and what had caused it, my beautiful babies my birds.

-The Disease had spread from 1 to 2 lungs within a two-week period.
+The Disease had spread from 1 to 2 lungs within two weeks.
 That part is what hit me the hardest.

-A-2) I have had to stop work due to working in a pharmacy and sick people come in and with my immune system down I would be at risk of catching all kinds of illnesses.
-I can’t just jump on planes and travel as I want due to oxygen stats down, nor can I walk where there’s hills or many steps as leaves me feeling short breath and fatigued.
+With my immune system down, I would be at risk of catching all kinds of illnesses.
+I can’t jump on planes and travel anymore due to oxygen pressure.
+I can’t walk where there are hills or many steps which leaves me feeling short of breath and fatigued.

-I have changed what I eat, losing weight so it’s not so much strain on the Lungs, I have also changed cleaning chemicals in the house and what I use on myself.
+I have changed what I ate.
+I lost weight so there’s not so much strain on the Lungs.
+I also changed the cleaning chemicals in the house and what I use on myself.
 I’ve started taking zinc and turmeric each day.
-We run a Samsung air purifier in the bedroom and have a cleaner to really clean the areas I can’t and that helps a great deal.
+We run a Samsung air purifier in the bedroom.
+The area of the house needs to be kept clean.
 Eating a healthy diet is working wonders with fresh fruit and vegetables.
 I’m also eating more protein to help with weight loss.

 Q-3) How do you keep yourself updated about your disease?
-Please specify if you are a member of an advocacy group, depending on government initiatives; or reading about your disease.
+Please specify if you are a member of an advocacy group.
+Do you depend on government initiatives; or reading about your disease?

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?